shydl3/strix/articles/US_drone_guide_1.md

 The rule for operating unmanned aircraft systems (UAS) or drones under 0.55 pounds (249g) in the National Airspace System (NAS) is [14 CFR Part 107 (referred to as the Small UAS Rule)](https://www.faa.gov/uas/commercial_operators).
 However, if you want to fly a drone for purely recreational purposes, there is a limited statutory exception ("carve out") that provides a basic set of requirements.

+Unless specifically authorized by the FAA, recreational drone flying is limited to no more than 400ft above ground level in uncontrolled airspace, and is limited to UAS Facility Map (UASFM) altitudes in controlled airspace.

 ## What is a Recreational Flight?